The top 5 HR basics for small businesses

 - How often can my team devote their time to running these performance reviews?

-- What level of documentation do we want to commit to?
+- What team behaviours do we want to inspire to boost performance?

-- How much extra work can I ask for my managers to take on?
+- How much extra work can I ask my managers to take on?

-If you need some guidance with designing the best performance review system for your small business, you can read Charlie's free guide by clicking here.
+If you need some guidance with designing the best performance review system for your small business, you can read Charlie's free guide:

 5. Be prepared for difficult HR challenges

 Everyone running a small business is going to face difficult HR challenges at some point.
 This simply comes with the territory of working at a small company – the conditions are more volatile than they are for large businesses, and working as a small team means you won't have access to an in-house HR professional with all the answers.